Muchenje has beautiful views overlooking the Chobe river

 Muchenje has 11 comfortable chalets.
 Refurbished in 2011, but remaining traditional in style, these are positioned to make the most of the view towards the river from atop the escarpment.
 One of the chalets is a family unit, sleeping four guests, with one bathroom, a double bed in the living area downstairs and two single beds in the ‘loft’ area.
 The others are all similar in design, solidly built with high thatched roofs and cream-painted walls.
 Although some of the chalets are positioned relatively closely together, they are separated by areas of bush that do quite a good job of ensuring privacy, albeit without always screening the whole neighbouring chalet from view.

 Each chalet has a double or twin beds with a mosquito net, a wardrobe for storing luggage and clothing, as well as a writing table, tea- and coffee-making station, a ceiling fan and an electric safe.
-Shortly after our most recent visit in September 2012, Muchenje completed the installation of air-conditioning units in all the rooms; a welcome addition for the hotter summer months!
+Air conditioning is a welcome addition for the hotter summer months!
 Sliding doors lead out to a wooden veranda with a small table and a couple of chairs that catch the sun for most of the day.
 The en-suite bathrooms are quite small and simple but clean and well maintained, with a shower, flush toilet and his and hers washbasins.

 The main communal area at Muchenje is again positioned to maximise the view.
 It's a large, split-level building, also thatched but more open than the chalets.
 As well as a central bar and plenty of comfortable seating, there's a large dining table where meals are usually taken as a group.
 Upstairs is a small library with a few books and board games.
 Muchenje's gift shop is well stocked with local arts and crafts as well as books on birds, wildlife, the Victoria Falls and the Okavango Delta.